loringdodge/stylesheet-guru/README.md

 - Back-End - Node/Express
 - Database - [RethinkDB](http://rethinkdb.com)

 Pages are served using Node/Express and content is pulled from a RethinkDB database based on a received pathname.
 The initial state of the application is registered to the Store and dissiminated to the Components.
-The animation player is a queue that fires the next upon successful completion via a callback and an Action is fired to update the current index.
-The Action is registered with the Dispatcher which then sends it's payload to the Store to update the current index with the Store.
+The animation player is a queue that fires the next animation in the timeline upon successful completion of the previous via a callback and and an Action is fired to update the current index, which is used to maintain the current state of the timeline.
+The Action is registered with the Dispatcher which then sends its payload to the Store to update the current index with the Store.

 The front-end architecture is built off React/Flux and served from the server using the Server Side Rendering ([ssr-demo-kit](https://github.com/zertosh/ssr-demo-kit)) technique created by [zergtosh](https://github.com/zertosh).